Central limit theorem analogues for multicolour urn models: Proof of Theorem

-almost surely by Remark $4$, because there is at least one other dominant class by our assumptions.\\ Let $|\mathcal{C}_m|>1$.
-We now look at the different components of the variance of colour $j$ coming from projections associated with class $\mathcal{C}_m$ in more detail.
-Remember that with coefficients chosen appropriately, the sum (\ref{Wachstum}) converges to the conditional variance of (\ref{colj}) almost surely as $n \to \infty$.
-Each of its $n^2+1-g$ summands is non-negative and thus any sum over less terms yields a lower bound for the whole sum.
-Only considering part of the sum has the advantage that the variances and covariances of the fluctuations in the sum grow at a different speed in the beginning (respectively end) of the urn.
+If $a+c=1$, we have to follow a different route.
+As before, each of the $n^2+1-g$ summands in (\ref{Wachstum}) is non--negative and thus any sum over less terms yields a lower bound on the whole sum.
+Only considering part of the sum has the advantage that the variances and covariances of the fluctuations in the sum grow at a different speed.
 For example, for $n$ large and $\varepsilon \in (0,1)$, we can either sum from $g$ to $\varepsilon n$ or from $\varepsilon^{-1} n$ to $n^2$ to get a lower bound.
-In the first case, there are only summands with $\Re(\lambda_k), \Re(\lambda_{\ell}) \le r/2$.
-A calculation as in the proof of Theorem \ref{CW} shows that the contribution coming from the fluctuations in projections $\pi_k, \pi_{\ell}$ to the sum (\ref{Wachstum}) cut off at $\varepsilon n$ with coefficients chosen appropriately is at most of order $\varepsilon^{1- \Re(\lambda_k+\lambda_{\ell})/r}$.
-In the second case, there are only summands with $\Re(\lambda_k), \Re(\lambda_{\ell}) > r/2$.
+In the first case, the squared increments comprise of summands with $\Re(\lambda_k), \Re(\lambda_{\ell}) \le r/2$.
+A calculation as in the proof of Theorem \ref{CW} shows that the contribution coming from the fluctuations in projections $\pi_k, \pi_{\ell}$ to the sum (\ref{Wachstum}) cut off at $\varepsilon n$ with coefficients as above is at most of order $\varepsilon^{1- \Re(\lambda_k+\lambda_{\ell})/r}$.
+In the second case, the squared increments comprise of summands with $\Re(\lambda_k), \Re(\lambda_{\ell}) > r/2$.
 The contribution coming from the fluctuations in projections $\pi_k, \pi_{\ell}$ to the sum (\ref{Wachstum}) without the first $\varepsilon^{-1} n$ summands with coefficients chosen appropriately is at most of order $\varepsilon^{\Re(\lambda_k+\lambda_{\ell})/r -1}$.
-In particular, the variance contribution from projections with real part close to $r/2$ (and nonzero coefficients) is the greatest. \\ We now choose $k$ such that among all possible $\lambda_k \not=0$ associated to $\mathcal{C}_m$, the distance $|\Re(\lambda_k)/r- 1/2|$ is minimal and $|v_k^{(j)}| > 0$.
-Note that this is possible as the Perron-Frobenius eigenvalue associated with $\mathcal{C}_m$ satisfies these conditions, for example.\\ In case $1$ of Theorem \ref{fluc}, there are only the cases $\Re(\lambda_k)/r <1/2$ and $\Re(\lambda_k)/r > 1/2$.
-Assume $\Re(\lambda_k)/r <1/2$.
-If $\lambda_k \in \Rset$ is a simple eigenvalue, there is only one dominant term of order
+In particular, the variance contribution from projections with real part close to $r/2$ (and nonzero coefficients) is the greatest.